 Honoring Volunteers in Your Church or Ministry

 Volunteers are a critical piece of the body of Christ and most ministries, communities, and nonprofits.
-And while we know that Jesus was the perfect example of servanthood and the ultimate model for our own behavior as Christians, it is also important that we honor our volunteers in our churches.
+And while we know that Jesus was the perfect example of servanthood and the ultimate model for our behavior as Christians, it is also important that we honor our volunteers in our churches.

-Volunteers take time for their busy schedules to serve in your ministry, organization, or church, because they are passionate about your cause.
+Volunteers take time from their busy schedules to serve in your ministry, organization, or church because they are passionate about your cause.
 They want to see single moms encouraged.
 They want to feed the homeless.
 They want to honor the Lord with their talents and skills.
 While most do not do it for any type of recognition, it is always important to honor those who are sacrificing their time away from family and friends.
 It is important that they know you value them and that their work within your church matters.

 Pray for your volunteers.
 The best way to honor a volunteer is to stop and pray for their specific needs.
 Believe God with them that their child will be healed, their finances will improve, or their path will be made clear.
-Whatever the need, taking that few minutes to pray is worth it.
+Whatever the need, taking a few minutes to pray is worth it.